DatNguyenPT/sdn-ids/DDoS_SDN by Aiken Kazin/md file reports/MLOPS_IMPLEMENTATION_PLAN.md

 ### Phase 3 Success Criteria

-- CI/CD pipeline runs automatically
+- Model registry tracks all versions
-- Tests pass before deployment
+- Models are versioned by round and timestamp
-- Automated model training on schedule
+- Model metadata is searchable

 ### Phase 4 Success Criteria